inbravo/scala-feature-set/README.md

 -  [Usage of keyword '++' in collections] [StringsTest.md]
 -  [Usage of 'for each' as loop] [ForEachTest.md]
 -  [Usage of 'Either' as return types] [EitherTest.md]
--  [Half a line of Scala is the equivalent of seven lines of Java] [PrimaryConstructorTest.md]
+-  [How Scala beans works : Half a line of Scala is the equivalent of seven lines of Java] [PrimaryConstructorTest.md]
 -  [Primary constructor] [PrimaryConstructorTest.md]
 -  [Auxiliary constructors] [AuxiliaryConstructorsTest.md]
 -  [Difference between private and private[this]] [ObjectPrivateAccess.md]
+-  [Difference between call by name and call by value] [CallByNameAndValueTest.md]
+-  [How '@inline' works] [MethodInlineTest.md]
 -  [How object-private access works] [ObjectPrivateAccess.md]
 -  [Operators are nothing just methods.
 Operator overloading example] [OperatorsAreMethods.md]
 -  [A function without a return type is called Procedure in Scala] [ProcedureTest.md]